ShubhamBelwal/Daily-Bing-Image/README.md

 ## Limitations

-Currently only fetches images for the US, other locations to be added soon
+* Currently only fetches images for the US, other locations to be added soon

+* Only works on Windows